-But I'm getting off track.
 The Blessing is the final prayer of the service.
 The service began with the promise of transformation in the symbol of the cross and ends with the blessing of God, which shows that transformation has begun.
-God's blessing always leads to change in our lives, wonderful growth that we couldn't possibly imagine.
+God's blessing always leads to change in our hearts and lives (which is the true meaning of "repentance"), and wonderful growth that we couldn't possibly imagine.

 The service concludes with the dismissal.
 "Go in peace to love and serve the Lord.
 Thanks be to God" (or similar words).
-With the dismissal, we orient our bodies away from the altar and toward the door at the back of the church.
+With the dismissal, we turn our bodies away from the altar and toward the door at the back of the church.
 The world outside awaits.
 Everything we did during the service has made us ready to enter the world as the people of God.
 The church is like a gym.
-You go there for exercise, but you play football on the field, not in the weight room.
+You go there for exercise, but you play the game on the field, not in the weight room.